raspberrypilearning/scratch-3-phrasebook/en/step_3.md

-## Drawing sprites and a backdrop
+## Draw sprites and a backdrop

-In this project, I will be translating from English, my first language, into other languages, and I will be using the English flag.
+In this project, I will be translating from English, my first language, into other languages, so I will be using the English flag.
 If your first language is available in both the Translate and Text to Speech extensions, you can choose to use this language instead.

 --- task ---
 To start, open the [starter project](resources/PhrasebookStarter.sb3).